Vegan Lentil Soup with Spinach

-Vegan Lentil Soup with Spinach, Tomatoes, and Cumin has plenty of flavor from the cumin and other spices and this tasty soup is meatless, low-glycemic, South Beach Diet friendly, dairy-free, vegan, and gluten-free.
-Use the Diet-Type Index to find more recipes like this one.
+Vegan Lentil Soup with Spinach has loads of flavor from the tomatoes, cumin, and other spices and this soup is also gluten-free.

 More Delicious-Sounding Vegan Soups:

 Black-Eyed Pea and Vegetable Soup ~ Lisa’s Kitchen

 Slow Cooker Black Bean and Rice Soup ~ Kalyn’s Kitchen

 Stormy Black Bean Soup from Fat Free Vegan Kitchen

 Black Bean Soup with Cilantro and Green Tabasco ~ Kalyn’s Kitchen

 This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!